Virtual teams are now the lifeblood of many organizations. The pandemic accelerated the trend towards more global, virtual, and mobile teams.

 Stage 4: Performing.

-We leaders now delegate tasks and work on encouraging professional development of our direct reports.
+In this stage, leaders now delegate tasks and work on encouraging the professional development of our direct reports.
 We also fend off distractions or disruptions from outside the team, including organizational politics.

-Whenever a project ends, or a new team member is introduced into the mix, group dynamics shift to the fifth stage of development.
+Whenever a project ends, or a new team member is introduced into the mix, group dynamics shift to the fifth stage of development: the adjourning stage or mourning stage.
 Virtual team leaders have to anticipate the grieving stage their employees go through during a period of change, and prepare to start back at stage one at the beginning of a new project or team iteration.